The Olympics needs cricket more than the other way around

 If you want to know why cricket has become an Olympic sport the answer was on show in Ahmedabad at the Narendra Modi Stadium on Saturday.

-The match between India and Pakistan provided convincing reasons why cricket will be included at the Los Angeles Games in 2028, with more than 100,000 fans in the ground - a record for a cricket match - and no doubt a vast television audience.
+The match between India and Pakistan provided convincing reasons why cricket will be included at the Los Angeles Games in 2028, with around 100,000 fans in the ground and no doubt a vast television audience.
 When the two teams played in the last World Cup in England, 273 million tuned in.
-Given the digital explosion - especially in India - since then, expect a bigger audience to have been watching Saturday’s game.
+Given the digital explosion – especially in India – since then, expect a bigger audience to have been watching Saturday’s game.

 With those kinds of numbers, and the Olympic Movement’s expansion plans into new territories, you can suddenly see why it needs cricket.
 In fact the Olympics needs cricket more than cricket needs the Olympics.
 Or more to the point, the International Olympic Committee needs the broadcast riches that cricket can unlock in Asia.
 Estimates have put the rights value on the 2028 Games at around £220million in Asia alone on the back of India’s cricket team going for gold.
 It is a financial no-brainer for the Olympic Movement.